Universal Robots (UR) can be programmed with RoboDK using two different methods: URP files and Script files.

 Once your RoboDK simulation is ready you can generate a SCRIPT and/or a URP program.
 These two files can be executed by the robot controller.
 Follow these steps to generate a SCRIPT and a URP program from your robot simulation:

-After a successful program generation, the program will be displayed on a text editor.
-This behavior can be changed in the menu: Tools➔Options➔Program.
+The program will be displayed in a text editor (this behavior can be changed in the menu: Tools➔Options➔Program).

 Transferring the SCRIPT and URP files can be done through SFTP transfer or a USB drive.